mefengl/what-i-watch/README.md

 https://www.youtube.com/watch?v=9HiT3b-FJ_A , cool video about yeezy campus in wyoming

 https://www.youtube.com/watch?v=Z_mk_u24tP0 , fresh talk in 2024, kanye selling his album straight to fans is a big deal

+https://www.youtube.com/watch?v=fey9jhhk6lg , dhh's passion is so encouraging

+https://www.youtube.com/watch?v=0rlatwbnvmw , dhh's views on sqlite. he thinks it's good for development and good from a philosophical view that 3 people can maintain it, and it can be used by millions of people